 Every business in the construction industry can succeed or fail based almost solely on its contract.
-Negotiating contract language can be a long and difficult process, but it's ultimately one of the most important things you can do before commencing work on a jobsite.
+Negotiating contract language can be a long and difficult process, but it's ultimately one of the most important things you can do before commencing work on a job site.
 At NBIS, we believe a good contract or job ticket should contain the following key provisions.

-INDEMNIFICATION OR PARTIAL
+■ INDEMNIFICATION OR PARTIAL

-INDEMNIFICATION: Indemnity is a promise a promise to pay for possible damage, loss or injury.
-Insisting that the language reads in such a way that your company only has to respond to losses that result from your own negligent operation is one way to ensure you've got a fighting chance in court.
+INDEMNIFICATION: Indemnity is a promise - a promise to pay for possible damage, loss or injury.
+Insisting that the language reads in such a way that your company only has to respond to losses that result from your own negligent operation is one way to ensure you've got a fighting chance insurance policy will extend coverage to you as an "additional insured."

-INSURANCE: An insurance provision in your agreement is the easiest way to shield your company from paying for claims that you do not owe.
+■ INSURANCE: An insurance provision in your agreement is the easiest way to shield your company from paying for claims that you do not owe.
 This provision specifies exactly what limits of coverage your customer needs to provide, the financial rating required of its insurance company (usually an A.M.
-Best Company rating) and in what circumstances your customer's insurance policy will extend coverage to you as an "additional insured."
+Best Company rating) and in what circumstances your customer's